Nikolai Patrushev: 2022 invasion of Ukraine

+Presidential aide

+Patrushev was offered to become presidential aide in charge of shipbuilding after Putin's fifth inauguration.
+According to Abbas Galliamov, this was a demotion because Putin felt that Patrushev had misled him by his hawkishness on Ukraine, but Galliamov may not have accounted for a presidential decree published one day earlier that re-enlisted Patrushev to the Security Council.

 Sanctions

 After the 2014 annexation of Crimea by the Russian Federation, Patrushev was placed on the European Union's list of sanctioned individuals in Russia.

+Patrushev was personally sanctioned by the UK government in 2014 in relation to Russo-Ukrainian War.

 In April 2018, the United States imposed sanctions on him and 23 other Russian nationals.

-Following the 2022 Russian invasion of Ukraine, the United States imposed sanctions against Patrushev.
+Following the 2022 Russian invasion of Ukraine, the United States imposed sanctions against Andrey Patrushev, son of Nikolai Patrushev.

-Sanctioned by New Zealand in relation to the 2022 Russian invasion of Ukraine.
+He was sanctioned by New Zealand in relation to the 2022 Russian invasion of Ukraine.

 Political views

 Patrushev belongs to the siloviki of Putin's inner circle.
+Mark Galeotti, an expert in the field of Russian politics and security, said that Patrushev, one of Putin's closest advisers, is the "most dangerous man in Russia" because of his "paranoid conspiracy-driven mindset."
+For his ability to control information reaching Putin, Galeotti compared him to Sir Humphrey from the British television series Yes Minister.
+According to Andrey Kolesnikov of the Carnegie Endowment for International Peace, Patrushev speaks for Putin and is "allowed to explain and clarify Putin's thoughts."

-In December 2000, on the anniversary of the founding of the Bolshevik secret police, the Cheka, an interview with him was published in a Russian national daily.
+In December 2000, on the anniversary of the founding of the Bolshevik secret police, the Cheka, an interview with him was published in Komsomolskaya Pravda.
 In defence of the emerging trend of co-opting officers in the security and intelligence apparatus into high government posts, Patrushev noted that his FSB colleagues did not "work for money [...] [they] are, if you will, modern 'neo-nobility'." ("современные «неодворяне»") The term "new nobility" gained currency afterwards, as in the eponymous book The New Nobility.

 Ben Noble, Associate Professor of Russian Politics at University College London, describes Patrushev as "the most hawkish hawk, thinking the West has been out to get Russia for years".
 He was quoted as saying, "The Americans believe that we control [our natural resources] illegally and undeservedly because, in their view, we do not use them as they ought to be used."
-Patrushev has referenced "Madeleine Albright’s claim 'that neither the Far East nor Siberia belong to Russia.'"
+Patrushev has referenced "Madeleine Albright's claim 'that neither the Far East nor Siberia belong to Russia.'"
 According to the New York Times, this remark can be traced back to a psychic employed by the FSB who claimed to have read the thoughts in Albright's mind while in a state of trance.
+In June 2020, he said that a "shameful page in history for all NATO countries was and will forever remain the barbaric" NATO bombing of Yugoslavia in 1999.